frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/setting-up/email/linking-emails-to-document.md

 > Introduced in v12

 An email can be linked to multiple Documents in ERPNext.
-You can link an Email to multiple Documents in ERPNext.
 This can be done in the following two ways:

 - Email Aggregation in Contact, Customer, Supplier.
 - Automatic Email Linking.

 ## Email Aggregation for Customer and Supplier

-Email Aggregation takes place in Contacts(by default), Customer and Supplier.
-All the Emails sent or received from a Contacts can be viewed in that Contact's Timeline.
-To enable Email Aggregation for a Customer or Supplier, do the following:
+Email Aggregation takes place in Contact, Customer and Supplier.
+All the Emails sent or received from a Contact can be viewed in that Contact's Timeline and as well as linked Customer's or Supplier's Timeline.
+To enable Email Aggregation, do the following:

 ### Step 1